Home

 Not all model boats would benefit from a brushless motor.
 Remember speed boats – hydroplanes, deep vee and tunnel hull are all good for brushless motors.

-If your boat is not at least a planing hull type, save your money.
-The price advantage is still with a permanent magnet motor - especially if you 'scrounge' or shop in the surplus bin.
-Chances are, as long as you're not chasing ounces you'll be fine.
+For any models that are not planing types, I see limited benefit in using brushless motors.
+The price advantage is still with a regular brushed motor and ESC - especially if you 'scrounge' or shop in the surplus bin.
+Chances are, as long as you're not chasing grams you'll be fine.

 For just about all electric scale model boats, brushed motors still makes sense.
 If you have a PT boat, motor torpedo boat or planing launch, and you’re itching to try a brushless – then by all means, go for it.